fra-yer/Earthquake-Monitor/README.md

 ### Reference latitude

 Latitude of the point from which local distance and bearing are calculated.
-If the user has defined a zone named "Earthquake Reference" (or "earthquake_reference") in Home Assistant -> Settings -> Areas, Labels & Zones -> Zones, the center of this zone will be used as the default setting for the latitude and the radius.
+If the user has defined a zone named "Earthquake Reference" (or "earthquake_reference") in Home Assistant -> Settings -> Areas, Labels & Zones -> Zones, this zone will be used as the default setting for the latitude, longitude and local radius.
 If no such zone exists, the integration will use the latitude of the user's home zone, rounded to 5 digits.
 This corresponds to an accuracy of around 1 m on the earth's surface.
 More than 5 decimal digits may be defined here, but provide no benefit.

 ### Reference longitude